kasperengelen/kasperengelen.github.io/pages/linalg/matrix_class.md

 ## Properties

 In Swift, classes and structs can have data members.
 In Swift lingo these are called "properties".
-In the case of our matrix struct, we'll need to store the elements that make up the matrix, as well as the number of rows and colums.
+In the case of our matrix struct, we'll need to store the elements that make up the matrix, as well as the number of rows and columns.

 ```swift
 struct Matrix<ElementType> {